sjentsch/lsjDocs/Ch17/Ch17_Epilogue_5.rst

 data.
 You need to be able to learn the more advanced statistical models that I talked about in the last section, and to understand the theory upon which they are based.
 And you need to have access to software that will let you use those advanced tools.
-And thit is where, in my opinion at least, all that extra time I have spent on the fundamentals pays off.
+And this is where, in my opinion at least, all that extra time I have spent on the fundamentals pays off.
 If you understand probability theory, you will find it much easier to switch from frequentist analyses to Bayesian ones.